A Rough Outline

 If you would like to book accommodation at the YHA then you should let us know on your team registration form.
 Availability is limited and will be allocated on a first come first served basis – deposits will be required.

 If you don’t live too far away then you can just come for the day – although we would definitely recommend getting somebody else to drive you after the challenge.
-You are also welcome to make your own accommodation arrangments if you prefer.
+You are also welcome to make your own accommodation arrangements if you prefer.

 The team fundraising target for this challenge is £2,000 for the Youth Adventure Trust.
 Don’t worry, we are here to help you!
 Once you have registered your team, we will give you a call to chat about your fundraising plans and there is loads of advice in the challenge handbook.